If you’re wondering how to be a digital nomad, you might also be thinking…

 Sometimes I promise myself a day off, my first one in about ten days… Just ONE day that doesn’t involve staring at a computer, Nina.
 Come on; you can do it!

-Instead, I get anxiety about having work and end up working half the day or longer.
+Instead, I get anxious about having work and end up working half the day or longer.

-Then there’s the opposite side of the spectrum where I take three days off in a row, my inbox has runneth over, nothing has got done, my VA is wondering where I am, and I’m now forced to dig myself out of this hole.
+Then there’s the opposite side of the spectrum where I take six days off in a row, my inbox has runneth over, nothing has been done, my VA is wondering where I am, and I’m now forced to dig myself out of this hole.

-Digital nomad hours gets murky, quick!
+Digital nomad hours get murky quickly!
 You have to stay on top of it, and it’s just another “added responsibility” of being a digital nomad.

-6. Community and Friendships Take Hard Work and Are Fleeting.
+5. Community and Friendships Take Hard Work and Are Fleeting

 The whole point about being a digital nomad is the whole “nomad” part, right?

-With this comes the above repetitive convo—where are you from, what do you do, where are you traveling next…— if you’ve ever stayed in hostels and had this same conversation one million times, you know that gets very very old (not complaining here, it’s the regular conversation, I understand it, but I’d be lying if I said it didn’t get old) and even worse… the inevitable goodbye that comes with making friends while traveling.
+With this comes the repetitive convo—where are you from, what do you do, where are you traveling next…— if you’ve ever stayed in hostels and had this same conversation one million times, you know that gets very very old.
+But what’s even worse is the inevitable goodbye that comes with making friends while traveling.

 For those on vacation, it’s fun!

-For those who are traveling for years and years, these goodbyes, the lack of community, and perpetually fleeting friendships get a little hard.
+For those who have been traveling for years and years, these goodbyes, the lack of community, and perpetually fleeting friendships get a little hard.

 If you choose to stick around and live abroad in a particular place, you’ll undoubtedly make friends, but then you’ll be less nomadic… So there’s always something you’ll need to “give up” a bit on.

-I’ve made some awesome friends via the internet since this is where “I am,” and we have fun when we meet up around the world but the real community like one has when they live in one place for a while is something you’ll have to get used to not having.
+I’ve made some awesome friends via the internet since this is where “I am,” and we have fun when we meet up around the world, but the real community like one has when they live in one place for a while is something you’ll have to get used to not having, at least not often.

 About this unicorn job… Right.
-Everyone thinks you’re on vacation, swimming around on unicorn and swan floaties, with a coconut in hand, and quite literally… on a vacation.
+Everyone thinks you’re on vacation, swimming around on swan floaties, with a coconut in hand, and quite literally… on vacation.

-You may have a laptop that you open here and there, but otherwise, you’re just relaxing poolside, right?!
+You may have a laptop that you open here and there, magically making money somehow, but otherwise, you’re just relaxing poolside, right?!

-Sure our Instagram is on FIRE with exotic waterfalls, epic viewpoints, a few new countries a year under your belt, and beaches that people only see in postcards but who the hell wants to see pictures of a laptop screen and like, a plate of half-eaten chips and my third cup of coffee?
+But who the hell wants to see pictures of a laptop screen and like, a plate of half-eaten chips and my third cup of coffee (girl dinner, IYKYK)?
 Nobody.
-So it doesn’t get posted (although I post this on Instagram stories sometimes just to drive home the “I’m not on vacation” notion!)
+So it doesn’t get posted (although I post this on Instagram stories sometimes just to drive home the “I’m not on vacation” notion!).

 In fact, I don’t recall the last vacation I took.
 I know some will laugh and scoff at me, but really, I don’t take vacations.
-My travels are always in between my work if not FOR my work, and I get anxiety about taking time off!
+My travels are always in between my work, if not FOR my work, and I get anxious about taking time off!

 On that note, people don’t get that digital nomads work really hard, sometimes before they actually figure out how to become a digital nomad successfully!

 When I was starting out freelance writing, I spent just as much time doing the work as I did APPLYING for the work.
 Applying for some of these remote positions (some of which are not long term but one-off type of things) can be so time-consuming.

 When you job hunt, you are never paid.
-Now imagine starting off trying to become a digital nomad and finding work online which is typically project-based or temp work—You’d need to apply a lot more frequently and those hours applying don’t equal a payout.
+Now imagine starting off trying to figure out how to become a digital nomad and finding work online, which is typically project-based or temp work—You’d need to apply a lot more frequently, and those hours applying don’t always equal a payout.

 When I finally realized blogging could be a job (yep, took me a few years to realize this) I spent countless hours (and still do) teaching myself how to make this a real business.